-General and administrative expenses decreased from \$2,899,720 to \$2,152,744.
-The favourable variance includes non-cash share-based payments which decreased from \$324,435 to \$129,132.
+General and administrative expenses decreased from \$2,152,744 to \$1,989,555.
+Non-cash share-based payments increased from \$129,132 to \$339,952.
 Non-cash share-based payments expense tends to fluctuate significantly between quarters in accordance with the timing of stock option grants and the Company's share price, among other factors.

-Excluding the impact of share-based payments, general and administrative expense decreased by a factor of 21% as the Company has continued to streamline its operations and administration.
-Wages and benefits expense decreased by 8% from \$525,555 to \$482,659; office and administration expense decreased by 21% from \$358,687 to \$283,771; professional fees decreased by 23% from \$634,239 to \$485,987; and shareholder information expense decreased by 47% from \$205,022 to \$108,761.
+Excluding the impact of share-based payments, general and administrative expense decreased by a factor of 18% as the Company has continued to streamline its operations and administration.
+Wages and benefits expense decreased by 19% from \$482,659 to \$391,900 as the Company's senior management have voluntarily reduced their contractual salaries by a factor of 25% to 40% to assist with cost reduction.
+Professional fees incurred in respect of accounting, legal and tax services decreased by 35% from \$485,987 to \$314,391; and office and administration expense decreased by 21% from \$283,771 to \$225,318 mainly due to reductions in the cost of office leases.
+Directors' fees decreased by 50% from \$113,484 to \$57,288 reflecting a reduction in the size of the Board, and a reduction in the annual retainer as well as meeting attendance fees.
+These favourable variances were offset by shareholder information and investor relations expense which increased by 64% from \$108,761 to \$178,502, as management increased its promotional activities including attendance at various investor meetings and roadshows.

-During 2015, the Company incurred direct costs associated with the arbitration process amounting to \$225,274 (2014 - \$280,276).
-The 2015 costs are net of recoveries from the Fund amounting to \$1,208,342 (2014 - \$1,553,391).
+During 2016, the Company incurred direct costs associated with the arbitration process amounting to \$211,246 (2015 - \$225,274) and which mainly includes salaries and travel expenses of employees and executives of the Company when working on arbitration related matters as they are not covered by the Fund.
+The 2016 costs are net of recoveries from the Fund amounting to \$2,687,593 (2015 - \$1,208,342).

-Reconnaissance and sundry exploration costs of 107,874 (2014 - 186,066) include holding costs associated with the Company's Mexican properties acquired through the 2013 acquisition of HDG.
-These properties were attributed 100,000 value on acquisition and the Company is expensing various holding costs to keep the properties in good standing.
+Reconnaissance and sundry exploration costs of \$99,873 (2015 - \$107,874) include costs incurred by management in evaluating mineral properties for potential acquisition as well as holding costs associated with the Company's Mexican properties acquired through the 2013 acquisition of High Desert Gold Corporation ("HDG").
+These Mexican properties were attributed \$nil value on acquisition and the Company is expensing various holding costs to keep the properties in good standing.